chunkyfen/recyclarr-config/README.md

 # recyclarr-config
-My personal recyclarr config file
+Simple git for my personal recyclarr yaml file to edit it on the go.